-• dfhack.internal.addScriptPath(path, search\before)
+• dfhack.internal.addScriptPath(path, search_before)

-Adds path to the list of paths searched for scripts (both in Lua and Ruby).
-If search\before is passed and true, the path will be searched before the default paths (e.g. raw/scripts, hack/scripts); otherwise, it will be searched after.
+Registers path as a script path.
+If search_before is passed and true, the path will be searched before the default paths (e.g. raw/scripts, hack/scripts); otherwise, it will be searched after.

 Returns true if successful or false otherwise (e.g. if the path does not exist or has already been registered).